 Tae Think Again!
 With Robert Crawford & Joyce McMillan

 Have Scotland’s writers signed-up to cultural independence?
 Or like Scotland’s footballers, are they playing on a UK-wide pitch?
-Join Joyce McMillan, theatre critic for The Scotsman, and Robert Crawford,author and poet, in discussion with poet and broadcaster C.L.
+Join Joyce McMillan, theatre critic for The Scotsman, and Robert Crawford, author and poet, were joined in discussion by poet and broadcaster C.L.
 Dallat

 Joyce McMillan, writes regularly on political & cultural themes, including, recently, on the referendum issue.
 Robert Crawford is professor of Modern Scottish Literature at the University of St Andrews and has just published Bannockburns: Scottish Independence and the Literary Imagination, 1314-2014 with Edinburgh University Press.